Skip to Content

 1. Maximum Number of Credit Hours.

-A student may receive a maximum of 6 hours of credit on a pass/fail basis for course or non-course work in the Law School.
-Students may receive a pass/fail credit for approved course work done outside the Law School at either other ABA accredited law schools or departments at University of South Carolina other than the Law School.
-If a student receives pass/fail credit for courses taken outside the Law School, the number of Law School credits that may be taken pass/fail is reduced, but a student shall be allowed to take at least 4 hours of Law School work on a pass/fail basis.
+If a student receives pass/fail credit for courses taken outside the Law School, the number of Law School credits that may be taken pass/fail is reduced, but a student shall be allowed to take at least four hours of Law School work on a pass/fail basis.
 Additional hours taken pass/fail will not count toward meeting graduation requirements unless the student obtains written approval from the Associate Dean for Academic Affairs.

 1. Standard for Earning an S in a Course Taken on a Pass/Fail Basis

-For all course work taken on a pass/fail basis, whether in the Law School or outside the Law School, a student must do C quality work to earn an S. A grade below C is recorded as an F.
+For all course work taken on a pass/fail basis, whether in the Law School or outside the Law School, a student must do C quality work to earn an S. A grade below C is recorded as an U.

 1. Upper-Level Law School Courses in Which Law Students May Earn Pass/Fail Credit